Now

 Other events

-Note: We are informing about side events where SSF representatives will intervene.
+Note: We are informing about side events where SSF representatives will intervene or attend.

 Monday 15 June